Why is this important?

 It's your responsibility to inform HMRC that you have received income on which tax is payable.
 You should do this at the latest by 6 October following the end of the tax tear in which your income first arose.

-If you have not received a tax return but you think you should fill one in, phone or write to your tax office if you know their contact details.
-Or phone the HMRC helpline on: 0845 9000 444 and ask for a return to be sent to you.
+If you have not received a tax return but you think you should fill one in, phone the HMRC Self Assessment Helpline on 0300 200 3310 (textphone 0300 200 3319) and ask for a return to be sent to you.
 Do not wait for HMRC to contact you.
 If you send in the tax return late, you may have to pay:

 - interest on any tax paid late, and